Dominion Energy asks for donations back from group targeting Youngkin

 Virginia state Sen. David R. Suetterlein (R-Roanoke) said the ads targeted rural areas of his district with large concentrations of conservative voters.

-At the same time they appeared, another set of ads from McAuliffe’s campaign that appeared in more-moderate suburban areas of the district characterized Youngkin as being too extreme on guns.
+At the same time they appeared, another set of ads from McAuliffe’s campaign that appeared in more moderate suburban areas of the district characterized Youngkin as being too extreme on guns.

 Combined, the attack ads sought to suppress enthusiasm for Youngkin from two directions, Suetterlein said.